11ty/11ty-website/src/docs/config.md

 {% tableofcontents %}

 Configuration files are optional.
-Add an `.eleventy.js` file to root directory of your project to configure Eleventy to your own project’s needs.
+Add an `eleventy.config.js` file to the root directory of your project (read more about [default configuration filenames](#default-filenames)) to configure Eleventy to your own project’s needs.
 It might look like this:

 {% include "config/intro.njk" %}

-We support returning both a callback function (shown above) or an object literal (`module.exports = {}`).
-Callback functions are preferred and allow you further customization options using Eleventy’s provided helper methods.
+There are a few different ways to [shape your configuration file](/docs/config-shapes/). {% addedin "3.0.0-alpha.1" %}Support for ESM and Asynchronous callbacks was added in Eleventy v3.0.

 - Add [Filters](/docs/filters/).
 - Add [Shortcodes](/docs/shortcodes/).